 Since 2017 Google has upped the ante on Image searches simply because more people are searching for them.
 In 2019 you should be thinking more about the quality and relevance of your website’s images more than ever.

 10 – Google’s Rankbrain

 RankBrain was introduced into Google Algorithms in 2015.
-This means artificial intelligence is being used to answer search questions – If a phrase is not understood Rankbrain fills in the gap by making a “knowledgeable” guess.
-Rankbrain is currently used to answer around fifteen percent of search questions made each day.
+This means artificial intelligence is being used to answer search questions – If a phrase is not understood, Rankbrain fills in the gap by making a “knowledgeable” guess.
+Rankbrain is currently used to answer around fifteen per cent of daily search questions.
 With every answer, it is getting smarter and understanding us better.
-By following its lead you can use this logic to target keywords and make the most of that 15%.
+By following its lead, you can use this logic to target keywords and make the most of that 15%.